-Interests earned from these loans amounted to P5.6 million in 2014, P5.4 million in 2013 and P5.8 million in 2012, and is presented as part of Interest under the Revenues account in the consolidated statements of income.
-The outstanding balance of the loan amounting to P113.0 million and P112.5 million as of December 31, 2014 and 2013, respectively, is presented as part of Loans receivables under the Trade and Other Receivables account in the consolidated statements of financial position (see Note 7).
-No impairment loss was recognized on these loans in 2014, 2013 and 2012, based on management's assessment.
+Interests earned from these loans amounted to P5.6 million in 2014, and is presented as part of Interest under the Revenues account in the consolidated statements of income.
+The outstanding balance of the loan amounting to P113.0 million as of December 31, 2014, is presented as part of Loans receivables under the Trade and Other Receivables account in the consolidated statements of financial position (see Note 7).
+No impairment loss was recognized on these loans in 2014 based on management's assessment.